-Under the Delaware General Corporation Law, amendments to a corporation's certificate of incorporation require the approval of stockholders holding a majority of the outstanding shares entitled to vote on the amendment.
+Under the Delaware General Corporation Law, amendments to a corporation's certificate of incorporation require, in general, the approval of stockholders holding a majority of the outstanding shares entitled to vote on the amendment.
+In certain cases, amendments to a corporation's certificate of incorporation to effect a reverse stock split or an increase or decrease in the number of authorized shares require approval of stockholders in which the votes for the amendment exceed the votes against the amendment.
 If a class vote on the amendment is required by the Delaware General Corporation Law, a majority of the outstanding stock of the class is required, unless a greater proportion is specified in the certificate of incorporation or by other provisions of the Delaware General Corporation Law.

-Under the Delaware General Corporation Law, the board of directors may amend bylaws if so authorized in the charter.
+Under the Delaware General Corporation Law, the board of directors may amend bylaws if so authorized in the certificate of incorporation.
 The stockholders of a Delaware corporation also have the power to amend bylaws.